 Good posture is important regardless of your profession, but it becomes even harder to maintain when you have a job that requires you to sit at a desk for eight (or more) hours a day.
-A Microstep of setting an hourly posture reminder can help, but additional stretches are useful, too.
+What’s more, with many of us still working from home, those natural moments of movement throughout the workday — like going out for a coffee, or stopping by a colleague’s desk to chat — are lost.
+A Microstep of setting an hourly posture reminder can help get the movement flowing again, but additional stretches are useful, too.
 If you’re sitting more often than not, check out these posture-improving stretches you can try right now at your desk or wherever you find yourself sitting for an extended period of time.

 Shoulder and side straightener